michaellperry/jinaga.app/README.md

 ### View model

-Finally, create a file for your application in the public folder called `myapp.js` (or whatever).
+Finally, create a file for your application in the public folder called `myapp.js`.
 This is the last file that your page loads.
 For now, just create a view model:

 ```JavaScript
 function MainViewModel() {